Clayworks Conditions of Sale

 (b) excludes the costs and charges of packaging, insurance and transport of the Products, which shall be invoiced to the Buyer;

 9.3 Unless otherwise agreed in writing by the Seller, the Seller shall invoice the Buyer 100% of the total price of the Products for Orders which are confirmed in a Written Confirmation, together with any expenses arising in accordance with clause 9.2.
 The Buyer shall pay the invoice in full and cleared funds within days of the date of the invoice.
 Payment shall be made to the bank account nominated in writing by the Seller in pounds sterling.
 Time for payment is of the essence to ensure timeous production.
 The Products shall not be manufactured until payment is cleared by the Seller’s bank.

-9.4 If the Seller does not receive full payment on the due date in respect of any Contract (except for a bona fide dispute), all outstanding payments to be made by the Buyer shall immediately and without further notice become due and payable, whether or not secured, and without any discount, if any, for early payment.
+9.4 If the Seller does not receive full payment on the due date in respect of any invoice (except for a bona fide dispute), all outstanding payments to be made by the Buyer shall immediately and without further notice become due and payable, whether or not secured, and without any discount, if any, for early payment.

 9.5 If the Buyer fails to pay any outstanding sum on the due date, then the Buyer shall pay interest on the overdue amount at the rate of 3% per annum above (UK) Barclays Bank plc base rate from time to time.
 Such interest shall accrue on a daily basis from the due date until actual payment of the overdue amount, whether before or after judgment.
 The Buyer shall pay the interest together with the overdue amount.